Seirdy/seirdy.one/content/posts/website-best-practices.md

 A [StackOverflow thread about comic transcripts](https://stackoverflow.com/questions/65564539/what-is-the-semantically-correct-way-to-include-transcript-from-a-comic) outlines a good approach to semantically group images and transcripts, and my approach is similar.
 I group an image, alt-text, and caption in a `<figure>` element and follow it with a transcript in a `<details>` element.
 I use `aria-describedby` to semantically link the figure and the transcript.

 An image, alt-text, figure caption, and transcript combine to form a complex relationship that should be grouped together in a single landmark.
 I put all three inside an `<article>` with a heading, and give the group an `aria-label` that indicates the presence of the three sub-elements.
 Using an `article` landmark ensures that the figure and caption remain together as a single unit.
-The [html code](#xkcd-html) for the [xkcd comic earlier in the page](#xkcd-comic) is a representative example.
+The [html code](#xkcd-html) for the [xkcd comic earlier in the page](#infinite-scrolling) is a representative example.

-{{<codefigure>}}
+{{<codefigure id="xkcd-html">}}

-{{< codecaption lang="HTML" id="xkcd-html" >}} here's a simplified version of the HTML used to embed a comic in this article.
+{{< codecaption lang="HTML" >}} here's a simplified version of the HTML used to embed a comic in this article.
 Of course, I take care of most of the boilerplate with shortcodes. {{< /codecaption >}}

 ```figure {var1="SRC" str1="figure" str2="img" str3="alt" str4="details" str5="article", str6="figcaption" str7="aria-label" str8="aria-describedby"}
 <article aria-label="comic, caption, and transcript">